elpython3/Super-Space-Defense/README.md

 Users on mac, please try using the Linux steps.

+If you encounter any bugs, feel free to mention it in the _Issues_ page, or, if you have a suggestion that makes this better, you can make a pull request!

 # HACKER'S GUIDE

 If you are using the Windows OS (Operating System):